LunaisLazier/PollyMC/README.md

 - Downloads can be found on the [GitHub](https://github.com/LunaisLazier/ShatteredPrism).
 - Last build status can be found in the [GitHub Actions](https://github.com/LunaisLazier/ShatteredPrism/actions) tab (this also includes the pull requests status).

-These packages are also available to all the distributions based on the ones mentioned above.

 ## Community & Support